The advanced area of robotics produces a wide variety of equipment, from autonomous vacuums to surveillance drones to whole manufacturing lines.

 Will robots replace humans?

-Yes, robotics will replace people for many professions as clever agricultural equipment displaced human beings and horses mostly during industrialization.
+Yes, robotics will replace people in many professions as clever agricultural equipment displaced human beings and horses mostly during industrialization.

 Factory platforms deploy more and more robots powered by machine learning techniques to adapt to work with humans.